QubesOS/qubes-doc/managing-os/templates/archlinux.md

 <br>
 <br>

-*    You will now have the Qubes Builder System enviornment installed in the directory below:
+*    You will now have the Qubes Builder System environment installed in the directory below:

     *   **/home/user/qubes-builder**
 <br>